Partitioning a Polygon Into Small Pieces

 \begin{proof} We first consider the complete interior pieces, i.e., the squares from $\mathcal S$ that are also used as pieces.
 Our algorithm creates at most $\area P/\gamma^2$ such pieces.
 A disk of diameter $1$ has the largest area of all shapes with geodesic diameter at most $1$, so we have $\opt\geq 4\area P/\pi$, and the number of complete pieces is thus at most $\area P/\gamma^2\leq \frac{\pi\,\opt}{4\gamma^2}$.

 We make the analysis as if we were splitting all remaining fields into subfields, although the algorithm will actually only split the non-trivial fields; this just gives an upper bound on the resulting number of pieces.
-Note that it holds for both edge and fragment subfields that a subfield $G$ is bounded by three concave intervals (for edge subfields, one of these concave intervals is just a segment on the boundary of $S$).
+Note that each edge or fragment subfield subfield $G$ is a so-called \emph{pseudo-triangle}, i.e., $G$ is bounded by three concave intervals (for edge subfields, one of these concave intervals is just a segment on the boundary of $S$).
 Hence, every subfield $G$ is contained in a triangle $T$, whose corners $a,b,c$ are the endpoints of the three concave intervals.
 The concave interval from $a$ to $b$ has length less than $\Vert ac\Vert+\Vert cb\Vert$, and the length of the other two intervals can be bounded in a similar way.
 We obtain that the geodesic diameter of $G$ is less than the perimeter of $T$.
 It is easy to verify that a triangle in the square $S$ with maximum perimeter is spanned by three corners of $S$, so the perimeter of $T$ is at most $(2+\sqrt 2)\gamma$, which is also a bound on the geodesic diameter of each subfield $G$.